egeorjon/Archimate-Patterns/technical-layer/standalone-physical-server-for-infrastructure-application/README.md

 ## Description
 Standalone server, hosting an application, providing a service (like a database, or an application)

-## Contexte / Problem
+## Context / Problem
 Provide an application and/or a service, with a server.
 No virtualization available

 ## Solution
-Physical servers hosting the application.
+Physical server hosting the application.
 Backup and monitoring are important for ensuring no data loss, and maximize the availability.

 ## Security

 Standard security rules
 * [x] Regular firmware upgrade,
 * [x] Operating system security patching,
 * [x] Application security patching,